HL7/US-Core/input/intro-notes/StructureDefinition-us-core-goal-intro.md

 **Profile Specific Implementation Guidance:**
 -  \*Although both `Goal.startDate` and `Goal.target.dueDate` are marked as Must Support, the server system is not required to support both, but **SHALL** support at least one of these elements.
 The client application **SHALL** support both elements.
-- Free text goals can be used in `Goal.description.text` when a concept isn't available or a legacy goal is not mapped to a LOINC or SNOMED concept.
+- <span class="bg-success" markdown="1">\*Goals are often captured as text and communicated in `Goal.description.text`.
+When the goal is a Social Determinants of Health (SDOH) goal, use the preferred [Social Determinants of Health Goals] binding.</span><!-- new-content -->
 -  See the [Screening and Assessments] guidance page for more information when exchanging Social Determinants of Health (SDOH) Goals

 {% include link-list.md %}